 03 of 12

 This graceful and athletic dog breed was developed thousands of years ago in the Balearic islands, near Spain’s coastline.
+They likely descended from Egyptian hounds brought by Phoenician traders.
 As sighthounds, they were bred to sprint in pursuit of prey under the hot sun.
-So the Ibizan hound is well-adapted as a dog breed for warm weather.
+So the Ibizan hound is well-adapted for warm weather.

 04 of 12

-These large breed dogs do well in hot climates, since those flowing locks are actually a single coat of hair.
-In addition, this breed’s native homeland of Afghanistan is known for hot weather by day and cold temperatures by night.
-So these dogs are no stranger to temperature extremes that from the hot sun.
-However, be prepared to spend time regularly grooming the coat each week to keep it free of snarls and debris.
+These large dogs fare well in hot climates since those flowing locks are a single coat of hair.
+This breed’s native homeland of Afghanistan is known for hot weather by day and cold temperatures by night.
+These dogs are no stranger to temperature extremes.
+The drawback: Be prepared to spend time regularly grooming the coat each week to keep it free of snarls and debris.

 05 of 12

-The silky coat of the Yorkshire terrier may be long, but its fine, thin texture means that it’s not a great insulator against the cold.
-Additionally, the single coat is hair—not fur.
+The silky coat of the Yorkshire terrier may be long, but it's fine.
+A thin texture means that it’s not a great insulator against the cold.
+Additionally, its single coat is hair and not fur.
 As a result, it doesn’t trap heat and will help these pint-sized pals stay cooler when the temperature rises.
-Combined with the dog’s small size, Yorkies need to be kept warm so they will do well even in hot climates.
+Smaller dogs can usually handle the heat a little better than larger ones.

 06 of 12

-The Chinese crested is believed to have been developed in Asia from imported hairless African dogs.
-So the heritage of this breed makes it no stranger to heat.
-Keep in mind, though, that the exposed skin of a Chinese crested can easily become sunburned.
-Make sure to use sunscreen or take other precautions to keep your dog from the harmful effects of the sun.
+Chinese crested dogs are mainly hairless.
+They likely developed in Asia from imported hairless African dogs accustomed to hot temps.
+The exposed skin of a Chinese crested—or any hairless, short-haired, or sparsely haired dog—can quickly become sunburned.
+Use a sunscreen or take other precautions to protect your dog from the harmful effects of the sun.